Envirometrix/BigSpatialDataR/README.md

     ## Metadata:
     ## AREA_OR_POINT=Area

-this image is about 6000 by 6000 pixels in size hence not huge (for illustration, a land cover map of the whole world at 300 m resolution contains over billion pixels) but it could be more efficiently processed if we use tiling and parallelization.
+this image is about 6000 by 6000 pixels in size hence not huge (for illustration, a land cover map of the whole world at 300 m resolution contains over billion pixels) but it could still be more efficiently processed if we use tiling and parallelization.

 We are interested in deriving the difference in land cover between two periods 2000 and 2015.
 First, we make a function that can be used to detect differences: